-- inform parents about the school's relationship education policy and practice; - provide a workshop for parents to view materials and ask questions - provide access to the Ten:Ten parent platform - answer any questions that parents may have about the relationship education of their child; - take seriously any issue that parents raise with teachers or governors about this policy, or about the arrangements for relationship education in the school; - inform parents about the best practice known with regard to relationship education, so that the teaching in school supports the key messages that parents and carers are giving to children at home.
+- -inform parents about the school's relationship education policy and practice; - --provide access to the Ten:Ten parent platform, where they can view resources.
+Paper copies are available upon request. - -answer any questions that parents may have about the relationship education of their child; - -take seriously any issue that parents raise with teachers or governors about this policy, or about the arrangements for relationship education in the school; - -inform parents about the best practice known with regard to relationship education, so that the teaching in school supports the key messages that parents and carers are giving to children at home. - we survey parents to confirm views about vocabulary taught relating to body parts.

 We believe that, through this mutual exchange of knowledge and information, children will benefit from being given consistent messages about their changing bodies and their increasing responsibilities.
 Parents have the right to withdraw their child from all or part of the relationship education programme we teach in our school.
-If a parent wishes their child to be withdrawn from relationship education lessons, they should discuss this with the Head of School and make it clear which aspects of the programme they do not wish their child to participate in.
+If a parent wishes their child to be withdrawn from relationship education lessons, they should discuss this with the Headteacher and make it clear which aspects of the programme they do not wish their child to participate in.
 The school will always comply with the wishes of parents in this regard.
 Children cannot be withdrawn from those aspects of the curriculum covered by the Science National Curriculum.